As a local authority we have a variety of roles; as a provider of services, a commissioner and contractor, an employer and a community partner.

 Hillingdon Partners brings together the local public, private, voluntary and community sector organisations.
 They are committed to equality of opportunity and reflecting the diversity of the residents they serve.

-Communications & Customer engagement
+Communications and Customer engagement

 Hillingdon Council is committed to giving residents the maximum opportunity to share their views on living in Hillingdon, performance of the Council, the delivery of services and how local priorities are being met.